zenodab-bit/GemsZeno/docs/src/tut_gettingstarted.md

 ## Getting the Raw Data

 Both raw data (via the internal loggers) and processed data (via the `ResultData` object) are accessible.
 Try this to run a simulation and get the infections as a dataframe.
-Then visualize it using VSCode's internal table printing feature:
+Then visualize it using VSCode's internal table printing feature (of course only if you are using [Visual Studio Code](https://code.visualstudio.com/) as your IDE):

 ```julia
 using GEMS